 Modern Graphical User Interface (GUI) design and implementation methods are studied.
 The course uses JAVA as the base language.
-Industry standard libraries, such as Swing and Open GL are used for programming coursework.
-This course is taught in the on-line mode only, and the course is currently delivered through the Black-board on-line course delivery system.
-Students are assigned programming problems frequently and regularly. fall (on-line only) Prerequisite: CIS-3030 or permission of the instructor.
+Industry standard libraries, such as Swing and Open GL, are used for programming coursework.
+This course is taught in the on-line mode only, and the course is currently delivered through the Blackboard on-line course delivery system.
+Students are assigned programming problems frequently and regularly. (offered on-line only) Prerequisite: CIS-2271 or CIS-3030.